The GitHub Action

 access_token: Should be set in your own environment

-string_library_id: The ID for your String Library
+string_library_id: The ID for your string library

-git config user.name.
-Add your Github username to authorise pull requests
+git config user.name.: Add your Github username to authorise pull requests

 git config user.email: Add your Github user email to authorise pull requests

-Download translated files
+How to download translated files

 When your pull request (PR) is open and labelled with download-easytranslate-strings it will trigger the workflow to call the EasyTranslate translation action.
-The action will download all the strings from the selected String Library.
+The action will download all the strings from the selected string library.

 The files will be under the resources folder, and their file names will be based on the language code, so in the below example, 3 files will be created with the following names: en.json, de.json and da.json.
 Each file will contain the strings translated into the respective languages (da and de), and a file with the source (en).